 The Catawba County Board of Commissioners recently agreed to approve another expansion by Apple in Maiden, NC – an expansion of about $1 billion.

-Apple has already spent over $3 billion to build it’s revolutionary data center and solar farm in North Carolina for it’s ever expanding iCloud service (storing the trillions of photos, videos, songs, and files uploaded by Apple users).
+Apple has already spent over $3 billion to build it’s revolutionary data center and solar farm in North Carolina for it’s ever expanding iCloud service (storing the trillions of photos, videos, songs, files uploaded by Apple users, and how-to videos teaching people random skills like how to buy stocks online).

 Analysts with the Catawba County Economic Development Corp. now predict the company is likely to spend another $1 billion over the coming decade, which would bring their total investment North Carolina to just over $5 billion.